potory/Prompthing/README.md

 Note that the token or snippet of text that is being repeated can be any valid token or snippet, including other markup features.

 ### Wrappers
-To create a wrapper, you need to define a new object in the JSON array 'wrappers'.
-Each wrapper requires a name, a 'content' placeholder name, and the wrapper content itself.
+To create a wrapper, you need to define a new object in the JSON array `wrappers`.
+Each wrapper requires a name, a `content` placeholder name, and the wrapper content itself.
 The placeholder name should be unique within the wrapper, and is used to indicate where the content should be inserted.
 ```json
 {
   "templates": [